Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

 \subsubsection{Feature Dependencies (Correlations between Features)}

-Tabular data synthesis should learn the joint probability of multiple columns to generate a sample, and these columns are usually not independent to each other (namely their joint probability cannot be decomposed into the production of their marginal probabilities).
-Unlike image data which contains only continuous pixel values with local spatial correlations or text data which comprises tokens sharing the same dictionary space \cite{shi2024tabdiff}, capturing the correlations among features has been a long-standing challenge in tabular data synthesis \cite{suh2023autodiff}.
-However, the heterogeneous nature of tabular data makes it even more challenging than capturing the correlations among purely categorical or numerical features.
+Tabular data synthesis models should learn the joint probability of multiple columns, but these columns are usually not independent of each other (i.e., their joint probability cannot be decomposed into the product of their marginal probabilities).
+Unlike image data, which contains only continuous pixel values with local spatial correlations, or text data, which comprises tokens sharing the same dictionary space \cite{shi2024tabdiff}, capturing correlations among features has been a long-standing challenge~\cite{suh2023autodiff}.
+The heterogeneous nature of tabular data makes it even more challenging than capturing the correlations among purely categorical or numerical features.